 The Huntington Conservation Laboratory accepts interns through the Internship Program of the Department of Information Studies at the University of California, Los Angeles (UCLA).
 Students eligible for the UCLA Conservation Internship will be able to demonstrate a plan or desire to seek further training in the conservation field.
 This internship seeks to build on the prior bench experience of the student and to expand their knowledge of the conservation of rare and unique library materials.
 Preference will be given to students with prior experience in the UCLA Conservation Lab.
 To fulfill the academic requirement at UCLA, the students must enroll in IS 498 Internship and follow all UCLA Department of Information Studies Internship Program Guidelines and Syllabus, including written assignments and 120 hours of work in the conservation laboratory per quarter.

-For more information on the UCLA Conservation internship contact Holly Moore.
+For more information on Conservation internships please contact Holly Moore.